autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-your-autoware-meta-repository/creating-autoware-meta-repository.md

 ## How to Create and Customize Your Autoware Meta-Repository

-### 1. Create Your Autoware Repository
+### 1. Why Make Your Own Autoware-Meta-Repository?

 Most of the packages within the Autoware meta-repository are designed to be vehicle-agnostic, meaning they are not tied to any specific vehicle type.

 However, when integrating Autoware with your vehicle, it becomes necessary to create vehicle-specific packages tailored to your specific vehicle's implementation.
 Once you've developed these vehicle-specific packages, you can incorporate references to them within your Autoware meta-repository.
 This allows you to combine and utilize Autoware's vehicle-agnostic packages with your custom, vehicle-specific packages.

+### 2. Create Your Autoware Repository

 To create your own Autoware meta-repository, you can start by forking the [autowarefoundation/autoware](https://github.com/autowarefoundation/autoware) repository.
 For guidance on forking a repository, you can refer to [GitHub Docs](https://docs.github.com/en/get-started/quickstart/fork-a-repo).